GowthamGottimukkala/ros-analysis/README.md

     - contains images for each frame
   - label_2
     - contains ground truth labels (can be multiple) for each frame
+  - car
+    - contains subdirectories of frames.
+Each subdirectory has rawdata and clusterdata for each attack angle
+  - pedestrian
+    - contains subdirectories of frames.
+Each subdirectory has rawdata and clusterdata for each attack angle
 - An empty directory for output

 ## Scripts